From the Field

 How is World Vision supporting vulnerable Haitian communities today?

-We’re helping communities by delivering essential humanitarian aid, including food, clean water, and psychosocial support.
+We’re helping communities in the current crisis by delivering vital humanitarian aid, including food, clean water access, and psychosocial support.
 Our cash assistance and psychosocial programs are also reaching survivors of gender-based violence.
 However, the scale of the crisis demands expanded operations.

 World Vision is advocating for enhanced cross-border operations to safeguard children, women, and families fleeing violence to ensure they receive dignified treatment and protection.